TyroneJensen/aws_xgboost_project/DOCUMENTATION.md

    pip install boto3 sagemaker
    ```

+## Data Processing
+- Run `lambda_function.py` to fetch data from an endpoint, process it, and store it in S3.
+AWS Glue is then used to catalog the data for Athena.

+## Data Analysis
+- Use AWS Athena to query the processed data stored in S3.
+Visualize the results using Amazon QuickSight.

 ## Training the Model
 - Run `train.py` to initiate the training process on SageMaker.
 The script sets up the XGBoost estimator and specifies hyperparameters and data channels.